 The key is to remind them of the value you provided in a message that is 100% about how your product or service can serve their needs.

-Here are the top five actual email campaign strategies that we used to generate hundreds of thousands of dollars in revenue for our company Maids in Black.
+Here are the top five actual email campaign strategies that we used to generate hundreds of thousands of dollars in revenue.

 1. Get your customers to promote your brand for you